Twipped/HandlebarsHelperHoard/README.md

-Handlebars Helpers Neo
+Handlebars Helper Hoard
 ---

-HHN is a collection of 84 helper functions for use with [Handlebars.js](http://handlebarsjs.com).
+Helper Hoard is a collection of 84 helper functions for use with [Handlebars.js](http://handlebarsjs.com).
 It is inspired and based on [assemble.io's Handlebars Helpers collection](https://github.com/assemble/handlebars-helpers), but rewritten to be more portable and versatile as a standalone library, as Assemble's collection is built for use in their own environment.

 The majority of functions have been rewritten with several purposes in mind: